muratkeremozcan/aws-cdk-in-practice/notes.md

 Goal: Learn about the relationship between stack, construct, and how to instantiate the cdk app.

-An app can have one or more stacks, and the stacks can have one (usually many) contracts.
+An app can have one or more stacks, and the stacks can have one (usually many) c.

 Stack > Construct.
 Stack is your everything (CloudFormation stack).
 Construct is any AWS resource, or a combination of them.